-Custom Upgrading Package for Windows
+Upgrading actiTIME from a Custom Installation Package for Windows

 actiTIME upgrade procedure includes replacement of actiTIME installation files with the newer ones and update of the database structure.
 Follow the steps outlined in this instruction to make actiTIME work correctly with your old data.

-We also recommend you to back up your actiTIME database before the upgrade procedure.
+- Back up your actiTIME database before the upgrade procedure.

 - Stop the Tomcat server.